joeRinehart/bootstrap-asset-pipeline/README.md

 Using the taglib
 ----------------

-The plugin includes a basic taglib that makes it easy to do the somewhat wordy Bootstrap form control layouts as well as a Bootstrap-friendly replacement for <g:paginate />.
+The plugin includes a basic taglib that makes it easy to do the somewhat wordy Bootstrap form field layouts as well as a Bootstrap-friendly replacement for <g:paginate />.

 Pagination is just a matter of using <bootstrap:paginate />:

     <bootstrap:paginate total="${scaffoldedThingInstanceCount ?: 0}" />

-The form control is pretty straightforward, creating a bootstrap form-group, <label />, inline errors, and so forth:
+The field tag is pretty straightforward, creating a bootstrap form-group, <label />, inline errors, and so forth:

     <g:form url="[resource:personInstance, action:'update']" method="PUT"  class="form form-horizontal">
         <bootstrap:field